 Recognize that recommenders are busy people and that it will be to your advantage to make their job as easy as possible:

 - Gather your recommendations systematically on a semester, yearly, or summer basis: as soon as possible after the experience itself

 - Give a copy of your resume (and, possibly, personal statement) to your recommender

 - Tell your recommender how and why you plan to use the recommendation

 - Give your recommender plenty of advance notice; do not wait until the last minute to ask for a letter

 - Be sure to thank your recommenders, and to let them know the outcome of your applications

 Information for letter writers

 Letters can be mailed to Box 7, emailed to firstname.lastname@example.org, or faxed to (845) 437-7257.
 Note that some applications will require your signature on the letter and/or request that it be printed on department letterhead.
-In general, we recommended that students and alumnae/i waive their right to request the letter directly when they plan to use it for applications to graduate or professional school by completing the waiver form for reference letters (11K).
+In general, we recommended that students and alums waive their right to request the letter directly when they plan to use it for applications to graduate or professional school by completing the waiver form for reference letters (11K).